-Healthnetics CBD aims to dismantle the crowded industry
+Healthnetics CBD aims to dismantle the crowded CBD space.

-Healthnetics CBD products bring quality and accountability to the crowded CBD space.
+Healthnetics CBD products bring quality and accountability to the crowded CBD industry.

 What is CBD?

 CBD stands for cannabidiol.
 It is the second most prevalent of the active ingredients of cannabis.
 After the passing of the Farm Bill, probably heard a lot about the stuff as the CBD space has boomed.

 After the bill passed in the House, Agriculture Secretary Sonny Perdue made said in a statement that the passage of the “2019 Farm Bill is good news because it provides a strong safety net for farmers and ranchers, who need the dependability and certainty this legislation affords.”